fmidev/weather-satellites-geographic-gatherer/README.md

 and place the configuration for `geographic-gatherer.py` to `/config/geographic_gatherer.ini`.
 In addition environment variables are read from `/config/env-variables` and the file is thus required.

-The strictly required variables are `TLES` which points to the available orbital elements and `ADDRESSES` which is a comma separated list of message publishers to connect to.
+The strictly required variables are:

+* `TLES` which points to the available orbital elements
+* `ADDRESSES` which is a comma s eparated list of message publishers to connect to.
+* `PUBLISH_PORT` - the port number for the publishet Posttroll messages

 Note that `nameserver` usage is disabled and direct port connections are used instead.